← Back to Articles

 • Type 1 diabetes (requires careful insulin management)

-• Certain medications (some require food for absorption)
+• Certain medications (some require food for absorption or prevent side effects)

 Use caution if:

-• Intense training schedule (may need more frequent fueling)
+• Intense training schedule (may need frequent fueling)

-• High chronic stress (fasting adds metabolic stress)
+• High stress periods (fasting adds metabolic stress)

 Consult doctor if:

-• You have medical conditions (diabetes, heart disease, etc.)
+• You have medical conditions (diabetes, heart disease)

 Bottom Line